theanalyst/revolver/README.md

   account

-  At present after loading `pushbullet.el`, selecting a region and calling M-x `pb/send-note` will send the region as a note prompting for a title, if region is inactive entire buffer is sent
+  At present after loading `pushbullet.el`, selecting a region and calling M-x `pushbullet` will send the region as a note prompting for a title, if region is inactive entire buffer is sent

+## Note for Shared Devices

+  Ideally `C-u M-x pushbullet` should be able to push to shared devices, however after recent api changes, I'm not recieving anything in the shared devices in the json response.
+If this is working for anyone, do let me know.

+## TODO

+- Write tests, tests are good
+- Convert org-mode structure into a todo list and send